Raymond Leo Burke: Clergy sex abuse

-COVID-19
+COVID-19 conspiracy theory, anti-vaccine

-Burke has criticized global responses related to the COVID-19 pandemic.
+In December 2020, Burke criticized global responses related to the COVID-19 pandemic.
 Referring to it as "the mysterious Wuhan virus", he said that the virus is being used by "certain forces ... to advance their evil agenda" and to force people to become "subjects of the so-called 'Great Reset,' the 'new normal,' which is dictated to us by their manipulation of citizens and nations through ignorance and fear."

-Burke has raised objections to COVID-19 vaccination.
+In August 2021, Burke raised objections to COVID-19 vaccination.
 He has denounced vaccine mandates and compared them to "state-mandated microchipping".
 Burke stated that the setting of vaccine mandates "violates the integrity of" citizens.
-In December 2020, referring to COVID-19 vaccine development, Burke said that the use of fetal tissue in vaccine development is "rightly abhorrent," saying it is "never morally justified to develop a vaccine through the use of the cell lines of aborted fetuses."
-The Vatican ruled 21 December 2020 that "when ethically irreproachable Covid-19 vaccines are not available (e.g. in countries where vaccines without ethical problems are not made available to physicians and patients, or where their distribution is more difficult due to special storage and transport conditions, or when various types of vaccines are distributed in the same country but health authorities do not allow citizens to choose the vaccine with which to be inoculated) it is morally acceptable to receive Covid-19 vaccines that have used cell lines from aborted fetuses in their research and production process."
+In December 2020, referring to COVID-19 vaccine development, Burke said that the use of fetal tissue in vaccine development is "rightly abhorrent", saying it is "never morally justified to develop a vaccine through the use of the cell lines of aborted fetuses".
+The Vatican ruled in December 2020 that"when ethically irreproachable Covid-19 vaccines are not available (e.g. in countries where vaccines without ethical problems are not made available to physicians and patients, or where their distribution is more difficult due to special storage and transport conditions, or when various types of vaccines are distributed in the same country but health authorities do not allow citizens to choose the vaccine with which to be inoculated) it is morally acceptable to receive Covid-19 vaccines that have used cell lines from aborted fetuses in their research and production process."

 Burke has also criticized social distancing.

-In August 2021, Burke announced he had tested positive for COVID-19; he was hospitalized and placed on a ventilator for several days.
+On August 14, 2021, Burke announced he had tested positive for COVID-19; he was hospitalized and placed on a ventilator for several days.
 On August 28, Burke said that he had been transferred out of the intensive care unit and that his health condition was improving.
 On September 26, Burke announced that he been moved from the hospital and was making slow but steady progress in his rehabilitation from COVID-19 and he hoped to be able to resume normal duties in several weeks.

+Synod on Synodality

+On July 10, 2023, Burke was one of five cardinals–alongside Brandmüller, Robert Sarah, Juan Sandoval Íñiguez, and Joseph Zen–who signed a letter to Francis expressing concerns that the upcoming Synod on Synodality would undermine traditional church teaching, particularly on matters related to sexuality, the role of synodality in the church, the issue of whether teaching could change with time, and the ordaining of women as priests.
+The letter posed a series of questions which the Pope was asked to clarify.
+Francis responded one day later.
+The cardinals found his response unsatisfactory and concerning, and wrote him a second letter, dated August 21, in which they rephrased their questions so that they could be answered simply as "yes" or "no".
+Francis did not respond, and in October the cardinals made their letters public.